nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 The TIMM framework seems like the optimal choice for this project.
+However in this case this is perhaps a bit overkill as a very simple model should be able to handle this task.

 ## Coding environment